softwarefactory-project/DLRN/doc/source/api.rst

 ==============  ==========  ==============================================================
+commit_hash     string      commit_hash of the promoted repo distro_hash     string      distro_hash of the promoted repo repo_hash       string      Repository hash, composed of the commit_hash and short
+                            distro_hash
-commit_hash     string      commit_hash of the promoted repo distro_hash     string      distro_hash of the promoted repo promote_name    string      name used for the promotion timestamp       integer     Timestamp (in seconds since the epoch) user            string      user who created the promotion
+repo_url        string      Full URL of the promoted repository promote_name    string      name used for the promotion timestamp       integer     Timestamp (in seconds since the epoch) user            string      user who created the promotion